Addressing the gas kinetics Boltzmann equation with branching-path statistics: Toy model for NCA

-\mdf{Combined with the use of independent and identically distributed RVs} applied to a Taylor series of the exponential function, as proposed in \SupprANDY{the }section \ref{sec:intro-trick} and detailed in \cite{Dauchet2012}, \SupprANDY{the }Eq.~\eqref{eq:toy-beer-unknown} leads to a recursive integral writing of $\ft(t)$, which can be turned in\ANDY{to} a Monte-Carlo algorithm.
-However, this is not what we are going to use.

-\paragraph{The technique we rely on}is called, \SupprANDY{between}\ANDY{among} other names, \ANDY{a} Null Collision Algorithm (NCA) \cite{Boeuf1982}.
-On the examples in this paper, it will remove the need \SupprANDY{of}\ANDY{for a} Taylor series.
-In fact,\SupprANDY{the} NCAs are formally equivalent to the use of a Taylor series of the exponential extinction law, which we mentioned just above; this has been explained for example in \cite{Longo2002}.
-But \ANDY{the way the NCAs are built relates to a physical interpretation}, and their convergence is very simple to obtain\SupprANDY{; that}\ANDY{, which} is why we have chosen this approach.
+Combined with the use of independent and identically distributed RVs applied to a Taylor series of the exponential function, as proposed in Par.~\ref{sec:intro-trick} and detailed in \cite{Dauchet2012}, Eq.~\eqref{eq:toy-beer-unknown} leads to a recursive integral writing of $\ft(t)$, which can be turned into a Monte-Carlo algorithm.
+However, we have not used this directly, but have rather relied on a NCA.
+NCAs are formally equivalent to the use of a Taylor series of the exponential extinction law; this has been explained, for example, in \cite{Longo2002, Galtier2015b, Georgiev2019}.
+But the way the NCAs are built relates to a physical interpretation, and their convergence is very simple to obtain, which is why we have chosen this approach.

-The principle of a NCA is to introduce an arbitrary collision frequency, here noted $\mdfg\kc$.
-We thus transform the Eq.~\eqref{eq:toy-system} in\SupprANDY{to}:
+The principle of the Null Collision technique is to set the extinction frequency to an arbitrary value $\kc$.
+This is compensated by adding a source term of particles having encountered null collisions (collisions without effect).
+Equation~\eqref{eq:toy-system} is thus transformed into